zdavison/NSString-Ruby/README.md

 Differences / Important notes
 ---------------------
-Changes have been made to method names, mostly to line up with traditional objective-c naming conventions, the rule generally being that all shorthand words have been extended to their full equivalent (eg: rStrip is rightStrip)
+Changes have been made to method names, mostly to line up with traditional objective-c naming conventions, the rule generally being that all shorthand words have been extended to their full equivalent (eg: rStrip is rightStrip).

+Original methods provided by objective-c are not aliased to Ruby equivalents.

 Blocks are available for some methods, and not others, mostly for language paradigm reasons.